PokerStars: History

+FanDuel migration in North America

+In March 2026, Flutter Entertainment announced that PokerStars' standalone real money platforms in New Jersey, Pennsylvania, Michigan, and Ontario would be discontinued, with operations migrating to FanDuel under the branding "PokerStars Exclusively on FanDuel."
+The move expanded the shared liquidity pool—previously established between New Jersey and Michigan in 2023—to include Pennsylvania, while Ontario remained a ring-fenced market.

+Flutter stated that the merged player pool would enable larger tournament guarantees and greater cash game availability, and that the network structure would allow additional regulated states to join in the future.
+The transition involved the cessation of the existing PokerStars loyalty program and the discontinuation of progressive jackpots ahead of the platform switch.

+The rebrand was seen as consistent with Flutter's broader North American strategy of consolidating its offerings under the FanDuel name, with the PokerStars brand expected to continue as Flutter's primary poker brand outside North America.

 Games

 PokerStars offers multiple poker variations: Texas hold 'em, Omaha, Omaha Hi/Lo (8 or Better), Courchevel, Stud, Stud Hi/Lo (8 or Better), Razz, Five-card draw, 2-7 Triple Draw & 2-7 Single Draw, Badugi, HORSE, HOSE, Mixed Hold'em, Mixed Omaha Hi/Lo, Triple Stud and 8-Game Mix.
 PokerStars also offers "Mixed Games," which rotate through several of these games.

 PokerStars averages over 15,000 players playing real money cash games daily.